 Species to look out for

-As an individual, you can join Butterfly Conservation's European Interests Group, which is a fully fledged branch of BC and works with BCE partners to further European butterfly and moth conservation.
+As an individual, you can join BC's European Butterflies Group (EBG), which is a fully fledged branch of BC and works with BCE partners to further European butterfly and moth conservation.

-You can print a membership leaflet or phone the membership department at Butterfly Conservation on 01929 406015 to add EIG membership to your subscription.
+You can print a membership leaflet or phone the membership department at Butterfly Conservation on 01929 406015 to add EBG membership to your subscription (£10 per annum).

 There are no events scheduled for the requested area.
 Field events are mostly held during the summer months and are arranged in the early spring.